awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ## Spot Instances not scaling down<a name="spot-fleet-not-authorized"></a>

-AWS Batch introduced the **AWSServiceRoleForBatch** service\-linked role on March 10,2021\.
+AWS Batch introduced the **AWSServiceRoleForBatch** service\-linked role on March 10, 2021\.
 This service\-linked role is used as the service role if no role is specified in the `serviceRole` parameter of the compute environment\.
-If the service\-linked role is used in an EC2 Spot compute environment, but the Spot role used does not include the **AmazonEC2SpotFleetTaggingRole** managed policy, the Spot instances will not scale down\.
-The error seen is "You are not authorized to perform this operation\."
-Use the following instruction to update the spot fleet role that you use in the `spotIamFleetRole` parameter\.
+If the service\-linked role is used in an EC2 Spot compute environment, but the Spot role used doesn't include the **AmazonEC2SpotFleetTaggingRole** managed policy, the Spot instances doesn't scale down\.
+You will receive an error with the message: "You are not authorized to perform this operation\."
+Use the following steps to update the spot fleet role that you use in the `spotIamFleetRole` parameter\.
 For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) and [Creating a role to delegate permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **Topics**
 + [Attach **AmazonEC2SpotFleetTaggingRole** managed policy to your Spot Fleet role in the AWS Management Console](#spot-fleet-not-authorized-console)